SupportBecome part of the Sisterhood

-This group was in part founded when women with this rare disease and their caregivers began searching for information on the web.
-They eventually found each other through various sources and started a Facebook page of their own in 2010.
-They have a public page as a resource to all, and additionally a private group for patients and caregivers to discuss treatment, side effects and other issues in a more intimate setting.
+The Sisterhood was in part founded when women with this rare disease and their caregivers began searching for information on the internet.
+They eventually found each other through various sources and started a Facebook gage of their own in 2010.
+They have a public page as a resource to all, and a private group for patients and caregivers to discuss treatment, side effects and other issues in a more intimate setting.

 Several of the women affected by this disease have shared their journeys from diagnosis through treatment and into survivorship.
-Please read their remarkable stories.
+Read their remarkable stories.

 In 2011, some of the sisters joined together to create a channel on YouTube dedicated to Small and Large Cell Cervical cancer in order to promote awareness.
 To date, there have been over 7000 views of the videos on this channel.